GraemeFulton/ghost-mdl-theme/README.md

 * It started off just for my portfolio, but other people have wanted to use it
 * It is a little hacky since I made it pretty quickly, but now I'm removing the hard coded stuff so anyone can use it as a theme.
+* Still not safe to use, I'll update this readme when it is

 ## Copyright & License